Spatially variable rock erodibility related to the interaction between erosion rate and weathering in bedrock channels, Great Falls area, Virginia

 Compressive strength values for in-channel bedrock ranged from 18.2 to 69 Q-values.
 All nine cross-sections measured showed significant decreases in compressive strength with height above the thalweg.
 Six of nine cross-sections showed significant increases in surface roughness with height.
 Differences in compressive strength and surface roughness between the thalweg and the top of the channel banks tend to be greater in cross-sections with a low erosion rate, and smaller at high erosion rate cross-sections.
 Our results indicate that rock erodibility in bedrock channels varies inversely with bedrock inundation frequency, and that the observed variability may be caused by weathering.
 This work confirms first-order predictions of weathering-inclusive cross-section evolution models.
 Though our results suggest that variations in erodibility may scale with erosion rate, further work is needed to rigorously test this prediction.

 Shobe, Charles, "Spatially variable rock erodibility related to the interaction between erosion rate and weathering in bedrock channels, Great Falls area, Virginia" (2014).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 66.

 Creative Commons License